veit/jupyter-tutorial/docs/productive/cite/software.rst

    * `schema.json
      <https://github.com/citation-file-format/citation-file-format/blob/main/schema.json>`_

+.. _zenodo:

 Create a DOI with Zenodo
 ------------------------

-`Zenodo <https://zenodo.org/>`_ enables software to be archived and a DOI to be provided for it.
+`Zenodo <https://zenodo.org/>`__ enables software to be archived and a DOI to be provided for it.
 In the following I will show which steps are required on the example of the Jupyter tutorial:

 #.
 If you haven’t already, `create an account on Zenodo
    <https://zenodo.org/signup/>`_, preferably with GitHub.